topfreegames/pitaya-bot/docs/command_options.rst

     - local
     - string
     - Pitaya-Bot workflow type that will be executed.
 It can be: local, local-manager, remote-manager, deploy-manager, delete-all
+  * - delete
+    -
+    - false
+    - bool
+    - Delete all pods, config maps, jobs and deployements before run.
+Only available when pitaya-bot-type is local-manager or remote-manager.

 Logger
 =================